 How Does Marriage Counseling Work?

 Many people are intimidated when they first start counseling.
-We want to assure you that choosing to work with a marriage counselor is a smart decision for your relationship.
-It can help many different couples, including…
+We want to assure you that choosing to work with a qualified marriage counselor is a smart decision that can not only enhance relationships but individual emotional health as well.
+Counseling can help many different couples, including the following:

 - Couples who are suffering from severe financial stress

 - Couples who are struggling to have productive conversations

 - Couples who are lacking that physical intimacy and connection